Sorry, you need to enable JavaScript to visit this website.

 Main principles and goals

 The ordinance defines the formal requirements and conditions that organisations must meet.
-The requirements and conditions to be eligible for government grants has been under revision in order to avoid giving grants to organisations who do not respect the democratic values of society and to secure confidence in government grants.
-A grant may be submitted only to youth organisations that are non-profit with voluntary membership, independent and democratic, in their operations respect the ideals of democracy, including equality and non-discrimination, and have been operating in Sweden for at least two years.
+These conditions have been revised to ensure that grants are not awarded to organisations failing to respect democratic values, thereby safeguarding trust in the system.
+A grant may be submitted only to youth organisations that are non-profit with voluntary membership, independent and democratic, that respect democratic ideals (including equality and non-discrimination) and that have operated in Sweden for at least two years.

 Public financial support